 Some flavor businesses establish the chemicals behind a flavor by burning a sample food -- like a green bean -- in a gas chromatograph.
 As the green bean burns rapidly, it releases a vapor that is filtered into a spectrometer.
 The molecules pass through the spectrometer in order of weight and size, and flavorists identify their concentrations.
 After discounting the molecules that make no contribution to taste, scientists are left with the core chemical building blocks of green bean flavor.
 Then they replicate the flavor with natural or synthetic chemicals.
 Occasionally, when flavorists want their flavorings to mimic something more subtle, they'll sample the molecules of a plant's volatile gasses without ever having to break or burn the matter.

 Once flavors are formulated, they must be tested in different foods and under different processing techniques.
 Many flavors will never make it to the shelves.
 Food manufacturers can't afford to launch and market a product with an imperfect flavor.

-To learn more about flavor science and taste, peruse the links on the next page.
+To learn more about flavor science and taste, peruse the links below.